 Call for Concepts (closed)

 Via the National Call for Concepts for Social Finance, Canadians were asked to submit ideas on how for-profit organizations, not-for-profits, charities, foundations and individuals can fund programs to help families, seniors, and at-risk individuals in Canada.
-The concepts received may help shape future requests for proposals to launch a social finance initiative and to identify potential partners to pilot a social innovation.
-HRSDC can now examine better ways to address the complex needs of at-risk families, communities and individuals.
+The 154 responses to the Call showed that there are many innovative and collaborative solutions being developed by citizens, businesses, charities and other groups to resolve a wide range of societal difficulties.

-If you have any questions about this consultation, please contact us.
+If you have any questions about this consultation, contact us.

 - Date modified: